SharafeevRavil/Telegram.Bot.Host/README.md

-Adaptation of ASP.NET Core 5 for TelegramBot
+Adaptation of ASP.NET Core 5 for Telegram.Bot

 Supports:
 * Startups